PoodleApp/arfe-protocol/ARFE.markdown

 In this document "ARFE message" refers to a primary content part in an email message that contains an ARFE document, and has the `application/ld+json` content type.
-ARFE is based on [JSON-LD][],
-which allows ARFE and Activity Streams to coexist in one document.
+ARFE is based on [JSON-LD][] which allows ARFE and Activity Streams to coexist in one document.
 An "ARFE document" is an Activity Streams document that may also include ARFE-specific properties.